 Hypoglycemia is the term for low blood glucose (sugar).
-Glucose is produced from the food you eat, and is the “fuel” that your brain and body need to function properly.
+Glucose is produced from the food you eat and from the liver that stores a form of glucose, called glycogen, and is the “fuel” that your brain and body need to function properly.
+Patients with severe hypoglycemia may experience unconsciousness, or seizures due to low blood sugar.
 Severe hypoglycemia can be dangerous and must be treated promptly.

 Diabetes is a disease in which blood glucose levels are too high.
 It is often treated with insulin—the hormone that helps move glucose from you bloodstream into your body’s cells—or with medications that increase your body’s insulin production.
 If these treatments raise your insulin levels too high, your blood glucose can drop too low.
 Hypoglycemia can also occur if you do not eat when you need to or as much as you need, or if you skip a meal, drink too much alcohol, or exercise more than usual.

 Hypoglycemia can be mild, moderate, or severe.
 If your blood glucose drops below normal (between 70 and 99 mg/dL), you may experience a variety of symptoms.

 If you have diabetes and you have symptoms of hypoglycemia, check your blood glucose level right away.
 If it’s low, you should eat or drink something that will quickly raise your blood sugar.
 For mild to moderate hypoglycemia, you need to consume 15 grams of carbohydrates, such as 4 glucose tablets, 5 or 6 pieces of hard candy, a cup of milk, 4 ounces of orange juice, or 6 ounces of regular (not diet) soda.
 Wait 15 minutes and retest your blood glucose level.
 If it is still low, consume another 15 grams of carbohydrates.